Coherent sheaves on the stack of Langlands parameters: Representation space

-We find it is instructive to adapt Clausen-Scholze's point of view to start with.
+We find it is instructive to adopt Clausen-Scholze's point of view to start with.
 For an ordinary category $\mC$ admitting colimits, let $\mC^{\on{cp}}$ denote its full subcategory of compact projective objects in $\mC$, i.e. those $x\in \mC$ such that $\on{Map}_{\mC}(x,-)$ commutes with filtered colimits and reflexive coequalizers.
 This is a category admitting finite coproducts, so one can define its non-abelian derived category $\mP_{\Sigma}(\mC^{\on{cp}})$ (\cite[5.5.8.8]{Lu1}), which is the full subcategory of $\on{Fun}((\mC^{\on{cp}})^{\on{op}},\Spc)$ consisting those functors that preserve finite products\footnote{We implicitly assume that $\mC^{\on{cp}}$ is small, which is the case for all examples we encounter.}.
-If $\mC$ is generated by $\mC^{\on{cp}}$ under colimits, $\mP_{\Sigma}(\mC^{\on{cp}})$ is called the $\infty$-category of anima of $\mC$ by Clausen-Scholze, and is denoted by $\Ani(\mC)$.
+If $\mC$ is generated by $\mC^{\on{cp}}$ under $1$-categorical colimits (informally this means objects in $\mC$ can be obtained from objects in $\mC^{\on{cp}}$ by taking ``unions" (filtered colimits) and ``presentations" (reflexive coequalizers)), then $\mP_{\Sigma}(\mC^{\on{cp}})$ is called the $\infty$-category of anima of $\mC$ by Clausen-Scholze, and is denoted by $\Ani(\mC)$.
+(See \cite[\S 5]{Sch} for an account.)
 We sometimes also just call it the derived category of $\mC$.
-Now if $\mC$ has a symmetric monoidal structure such that the tensor product preserves colimits separately in each variable, and that the symmetric monoidal structure restricts to a symmetric monoidal structure on $\mC^{\on{cp}}$, then $\Ani(\mC)$ is naturally a symmetric monoidal $\infty$-category and the tensor product preserves colimits separately in each variable (\cite[4.8.1.10]{Lu2}).
+Objects in $\Ani(\mC)$ can be generated by $\mC^{\on{cp}}$ under $\infty$-categorical colimits.
+Note that if $\mC$ has a symmetric monoidal structure such that the tensor product preserves colimits separately in each variable, and that the symmetric monoidal structure restricts to a symmetric monoidal structure on $\mC^{\on{cp}}$, then $\Ani(\mC)$ is naturally a symmetric monoidal $\infty$-category and the tensor product preserves colimits separately in each variable (\cite[4.8.1.10]{Lu2}).